wwcs2023/wwcs2023.github.io/index.md

 ---
 The [Winter Workshop on Complex Systems](http://wwcs.altervista.org/) is a one-week workshop where young researchers from all over the world gather together for discussing about complexity science and engaging into novel research projects.
-This is the 6th edition of the WWCS and will be held in Switzerland from 27 January to 31 January 2020.
+This is the 6th edition of the WWCS and it will be held in Switzerland from January 27th to January 31st 2020.
 Previously it was held in [Brussels](https://ai.vub.ac.be/complexity/), [Madrid](http://wwcs2016.altervista.org/wwcswordyversion/?doing_wp_cron=1557075926.8519909381866455078125) and [Petnica](https://wwcs2017ed.wixsite.com/wwcs), [Utrecht](https://wwcs2018.github.io/) and [Zakopane](http://wwcs2019.org).

 **Important Dates**